sseering/book/en/types_of_data.md

 ### Decimal

-Decimal point numbers are numbers with some fractional component.
+Decimal numbers are numbers with some fractional component.
 Examples include 1.5, 2.0, and 15.333.

 ### Strings